idoRosen25/management-system/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+To learn more about the email sending mechanism check out the following links:
+[Resend with NextJS](https://resend.com/docs/send-with-nextjs) - show simple resend overview with nextJS [Resend overview docs](https://resend.com/overview) - Resend docs overview page

+make sure you are not missing the needed env vars

 ## Deploy on Vercel